 Regardless of the fact that Monet didn’t want us to know he was drawing and sketching and doing a lot of studio work, it is extremely useful for our authentications that he left us thousands of sketches and drawings.
 We use them as strong supporting evidence to help prove that a painting is probably authentic.

-Another aspect is that while he signed most of the 2,000 paintings he produced, most of his thousands of drawings are not signed.
+Another aspect is that while he signed most of the 2,000 paintings he produced, most of his hundreds of drawings are not signed.
 Some can be authenticated researching them in reverse, by identifying the paintings they preceded.

 Monet was a serial painter.
 His painting series include: